LspongebobJH/dagma/src/dagma/data_list.md

 v49: based on W_true in [-1, 1] (workable simulations), fit [X, X_tilde] with genie3 and grnboost2

 v50: original NOTEARS on W_true in [-1, 1] of simulated data
+v51: with knockoff fitting NOTEARS on W_true in [-1, 1] of simulated data

+v52: original golem on W_true in [-1, 1] of simulated data
+v53: with knockoff fitting golem on W_true in [-1, 1] of simulated data
 - note that some PLS results have problems

 === common used options ===